 No, we ask everyone to pay or contribute as they are able.

-Currently, we reserve 83 spaces for individuals who need 100% subsidized meals.
-These spaces fill quickly and if we "graduate" or lose a participant who moves into a facility, we fill each space as soon as possible with an eligible participant.
+Currently, we reserve 90 spaces for individuals who need 100% subsidized meals.
+These spaces fill quickly and we fill each opening as soon as possible with an eligible participant.

 Q. Who prepares the meals?

 Our food service provider is K&W Cafeteria.
-Each meal must have less that 1300mg of sodium and a minimum of 700 calories.
+Each meal contains less that 1300mg of sodium and a minimum of 700 calories.
 The menu is approved by a registered dietititan.
 The meals look appetizing and are tasty.
 Fresh and fresh frozen foods are used as often as possible.

 Q. Who delivers the meals?

-When operating normally, volunteers deliver between 270 and 285 meals Monday - Friday.
+Volunteers deliver between 230 and 260 meals each Monday - Friday.

 Q. How much does the home-delivered meals program cost?